CALL US NOW

 WHAT IS PANIC DISORDER

 Panic disorder is characterized as the “fear of having fear”.
 A panic attack may be triggered by things or situation, such as giving a speech to a large group of people or encountering a phobic trigger.
 For some people, a panic attack may have no apparent trigger.
 Rather, it seems to come “out of the blue”.
-A panic attack is characterized by the following symptoms:

 - Intense and rapid fear that peaks in about 15 minutes